The Ayurvedic Morning Routine for Blood Pressure Support

-Ayurveda calls the morning Brahma Muhurta - the most sattvic (calm, clear) part of the day.
-What you do in this window sets the tone for every system in your body, including your heart.
-Get it right and you're working with your biology.
-Get it wrong and you're fighting it all day.
+Ayurveda calls the early morning Brahma Muhurta, the calmest, clearest part of the day.
+What happens in this window sets the tone for every system in the body, heart included.
+Get it right and you're working with your biology through the rest of the day.
+Get it wrong and you're fighting it.

-What to Eat (and Avoid) in the Morning?
+What to Eat (and Skip) in the Morning

-• Start with warm water, not coffee.
-The first thing most people do is reach for caffeine - which spikes cortisol and constricts blood vessels before the day has even begun.
-Instead, start with a glass of warm water with a squeeze of lemon.
-It hydrates, kickstarts digestion, and gives your nervous system a gentler entry into the day.
+Start with warm water, not coffee.
+Caffeine first thing spikes cortisol and constricts blood vessels before the day has begun.
+Warm water with a squeeze of lemon hydrates, supports digestion, and gives the nervous system a gentler start.

-• Eat a warm, grounding breakfast.
-Cold smoothies, raw fruit, and skipped meals all aggravate Vata - which directly increases nervous system reactivity and BP.
-A warm breakfast - cooked oats, moong dal, or upma with a teaspoon of ghee - grounds the body and stabilises blood sugar, which keeps cortisol from spiking mid-morning.
+Eat a warm, grounding breakfast.
+Cold smoothies, raw fruit, and skipped meals aggravate Vata, which increases nervous system reactivity and BP.
+Warm oatmeal, a cooked grain bowl, or eggs with a teaspoon of ghee grounds the body and stabilizes blood sugar, keeping cortisol from spiking mid-morning.

 Two Morning Rituals That Directly Lower BP

-1. 10 minutes of slow breathing before you look at your phone.
-This is the single highest-impact thing you can do for morning BP.
-Alternate nostril breathing (Nadi Shodhana) or simply extending your exhale to twice the length of your inhale activates the vagus nerve - which directly lowers heart rate and vascular tension.
-Do this before email, before news, before anything.
-Ten minutes.
-Eyes closed.
-The research on this is as strong as the Ayurvedic tradition behind it.
+Ten minutes of slow breathing before you look at your phone.
+Alternate nostril breathing (Nadi Shodhana), or simply extending your exhale to twice the length of your inhale, activates the vagus nerve, which directly lowers heart rate and vascular tension.
+Do this before email, before news, before anything else.

-2. A 20-minute walk within the first hour of waking.
-Not a gym session - a walk.
-Morning sunlight regulates cortisol rhythm, gentle movement lowers sympathetic nervous system activity, and the rhythm of walking has a direct calming effect on cardiovascular reactivity.
-This one habit, done consistently, has been shown to reduce systolic BP by 4–9 points over 12 weeks - comparable to a low-dose medication.
+A 20-minute walk within the first hour of waking.
+Not a workout, a walk.
+Morning sunlight regulates cortisol rhythm, and gentle movement lowers sympathetic nervous system activity.
+This one habit, done consistently, has been associated with meaningful reductions in systolic BP over several weeks.

 Complete the Routine with Ivy's Mukta Vati